+The Holistic data approach is a way for businesses to improve data analysis and integration.
+This works by enabling information to be distributed across the company more efficiently and consistently.
 The way we see it, the data life cycle exists in five phases.
 First, you gather your data, then you transform it into something useful, then you present and interpret your data, and finally maintain your data so that you can use it again.
 Simply (and visually) put, the data lifecycle looks something like this:

 So, what do all these things really mean?

 This can include the collection of data across structured, semi-structured, and unstructured sources including operational systems (like billing or CRM systems), website data, and social media data.
 Whether working with Big Data or traditional structured data sources, it’s important to identify where your data resides and how best to capture it.

 Quality integration of your data assets is the foundation that enables easy and swift access to information for your end users.
 Even with the advanced capabilities of data tools to bring data together on demand – a data integration strategy is required to ensure data quality and consistency.
 The best solutions provide processes that are repeatable, automated and able to be extended to meet future business needs.